h2non/nar-installer/README.md

 Dead simple Bash script to download and install [nar](https://github.com/h2non/nar) self-contained executable packages in a similar way like npm does via `npm install --global`

-Useful to provide an easy one-command install solution for your packages
+Useful to provide an easy-to-use one-command installer solution for your applications

 Only works in GNU/Linux, OSX and SunOS.
 Requires `curl`